BhumikaSasmal/Mini-RAG-System/outputs/week5_sample_outputs.md

 - Retrieval across multiple indexed documents
 - Grounded answers based on retrieved chunks
 - Mock mode behavior is clearly communicated
-- Representative TXT, PDF, and insufficient-context scenarios include retrieved-context previews for independent review
+- Retrieved-context previews are included for every test scenario
-- Retrieved context and context used for the answer can be checked in an expandable section
+- Each output can be reviewed independently using the generated answer, sources, and representative retrieved-context excerpts